cyral-quickstart/quickstart-sidecar-cloudformation-ec2/README.md

     and to the database you plan to protect with this sidecar.
     * Set `AssociatePublicIpAddress=false`, `LoadBalancerScheme='internal'`, `AsgMin=1`, `AsgMax=4`,
     `AsgDesired=2`, and `EnableCrossZoneLoadBalancing=true`.
+    * (Optional) Configure the Sidecar certificates in accordance with your deployment decision.
     * Click `Next`, follow the remaining steps of the wizard acknowledging the capabilities requested and confirm the stack creation.

 The example above will create a production-grade configuration and assumes you understand